BGP/MPLS L3 VPN

 MPLS label: 100123

 Note: Route-Distinguishers for the non-default VRFs must be configured under the router bgp mode.
-Route-Distinguisher configured under the VRF definition mode are ignored.
+The switch ignores a Route-Distinguisher configured under the VRF definition mode.

-The route is installed in the VRF only when the VPN next-hop is reachable through an MPLS tunnel.
+The route installs in the VRF only when the VPN next-hop can be reached through an MPLS tunnel.
 The presence of such an MPLS tunnel can be verified using the show tunnel fib command.
-The output below shows that there is an MPLS tunnel setup by LDP to the VPN nexthop 11.0.1.1.
+The output displays an MPLS tunnel setup by LDP to the VPN next hop 11.0.1.1.

 switch# show tunnel fib